Progressive Homeowners Insurance Review

 Second, Progressive’s policy options are somewhat state-specific.
 Although the coverage add-ons you’ll see listed on its site seem slim, there may actually be more options available in your area than what you see online.
 It’s worth asking your local agent what’s available before writing Progressive off in favor of an insurer with a more forthcoming website.

-Homeowners who need specialized endorsement options
+✗ Not great for homeowners who need specialized endorsement options.

 Built-in quote comparison